Accessibility Information

 The city will no longer require or validate contractor insurance, worker’s compensation, or any previous city license requirement.
 Only the state license or certification will be verified, which will occur each time a permit application is made.

-If you are still determining if your trade requires a license, please review the licensure crosswalk and the Licensing / Certification Frequently Asked Questions on the city website and included in this publication.
-If you still have questions or concerns regarding your license or certification, please email licensing@capecoral.gov or call (239)574-0430.
+If you are unsure whether your trade requires a license, please review the licensure crosswalk and the Licensing / Certification Frequently Asked Questions below.
+If you have questions or concerns regarding your license or certification, please email licensing@capecoral.gov or call (239)574-0430.

 Licensing Crosswalk UPDATED